wwt/docker-foundations/README.md

 - How Docker works
 - How to functionally use Docker for your own purposes

 This repo is heavy in Docker hands-on so that the *result* of your learning will be your ability to comfortably use Docker and explain or teach it to someone else.
-I believe that learning the information in this repo will give you the tools you need to pass the **Cisco DevNet Associate** exam.
+I believe that learning the information in this repo will give you the information and skills necessary for the **Cisco DevNet Associate** exam.